cs50/cs50.readthedocs.io/libraries/cs50/c.rst

     :returns: the read line as a string sans line endings, or :macro:`NULL` on :macro:`EOF`.

-   Prompts user for a line of text from standard input and returns it as a string (:macro:`char *`), sans trailing line ending.
+   Prompts user for a line of text from standard input and returns it as a string (:code:`char *`), sans trailing line ending.
 Supports CR (``\r``), LF (``\n``), and CRLF (``\r\n``) as line endings.
 Stores string on heap, but library’s destructor frees memory on program’s exit.